How to Create Scheduled Task to Copy Files to Another Folder?

 By Basic Sync, you can create an intact copy with original folder structure and file formats.
 The copied files can be accessed and used directly, but if you make some mistakes to the source folder and the changes have been copied to the target directory, you will not be able to restore the files to an earlier version.

 In AOMEI Backupper, you can also back up files/partitions/OS/disk to compressed image files, and set up a schedule to implement it automatically.
 The backup images can't be used without restoration, but you can therefore keep different versions of data, so as to restore it to any earlier version.

-To do it, just go to the Backup tab and choose the option you need.
-Also, you can do an incremental or differential backup to save only changed files and therefore save storage space.
+To do it, go to the Backup tab and choose the option you need.
+Also, you can do incremental or differential backup to save only changed files and therefore save storage space.

 Windows enables you to create scheduled task to copy files to another folder regularly, but this requires you to learn about xcopy/robocopy commands and Task Scheduler in advance.
 For convenience, you can also use professional software like AOMEI Backupper.